cristinpurn/portfolio/README.md

 # portfolio
-I'm a technical Product Manager who sometimes code, enjoy some of it!
+I'm a Product Manager who sometimes code, enjoy some of it!